 Just as a person who is hurt by someone else’s failure to act in a reasonably prudent manner has the right to seek compensation for their injuries, a family who has lost a loved one due to careless conduct can file a wrongful death lawsuit against the negligent party.
 Maryland has very specific rules about who may file such a claim, as well as statutes setting forth the damages that are available to families who file wrongful death or survival actions.
 Since each case is very fact-dependent, people who have lost a loved one in an accident are advised to promptly consult a Maryland personal injury lawyer to discuss their situation in more detail.Workers' Compensation

 Workers who are injured during the course and scope of their employment may be entitled to several types of benefits, including medical care and hospitalization services at the expense of their employer or the employer’s workers’ compensation insurance company, temporary partial disability benefits, permanent partial disability benefits, permanent total disability benefits, and vocational rehabilitation benefits.
 Unlike in other personal injury or wrongful death cases, it is not necessary that the employee prove fault against the employer in a workers’ compensation case, and contributory negligence is not typically a bar to recovery in on-the-job injury cases.Retain a Skillful Personal Injury Attorney in Maryland or Washington, D.C.

-The resourceful attorneys at Burgos & Burgos serve people throughout Maryland and the greater Washington, D.C. region, including residents of Silver Spring, Takoma Park, Wheaton-Glenmont, Hyattsville, and communities throughout Montgomery and Prince George's Counties.
+The resourceful attorneys at Burgos & Burgos, LLC serve people throughout Maryland and the greater Washington, D.C. region, including residents of Silver Spring, Takoma Park, Wheaton-Glenmont, Hyattsville, and communities throughout Montgomery and Prince George's Counties.
 Call us at (301) 681-1111 or contact us online to schedule an appointment to discuss the details of your case and find out more about how we can help you.